jxtngx/lightning-lab/README.md

 The intent is that users [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo, set that fork as a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository), then [create a new repo from their template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), and lastly [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) their newly created repo.

 > As of 20 Feb 2023: I began minimizing examples in lightning-pod in favor of creating a clean template.
-The current version of lightning-pod now lives at [lightning-pod-example](https://github.com/JustinGoheen/lightning-pod-example).
+The previous version of lightning-pod now lives at [lightning-pod-example](https://github.com/JustinGoheen/lightning-pod-example).
 That repo will be used to provide new examples of components and methodologies.
 Over the next week,`lightning-pod` will become a reusable template with minimal setup overhead.
 See [lightning_pod.cli.init_seed](lightning_pod/cli/init_seed/) for a sense of what will be provided after the change has been implemented.

 ### Project Requirements and Extras

-Lightning Pod provides an opionated `setup.py` and `setup.cfg` to enable easy creation of new virtual environments.
+Lightning Pod provides opinionated project requirements to enable easy creation of new virtual environments.
 The following is a list of core requirements and extras.

 <details>
   <summary>Core AI/ML Ecosystem</summary>